 Being one to never let things go to waste I just can’t bring myself to throw away my discard.
 So I keep it, by its lonesome in a mason jar in my fridge.
 As the days roll along, my discard only grows so finding fun ways to “rid” myself of it has become a new hobby.

-I was born in the south so biscuits are a childhood staple and it felt only right that the first use of my discard went toward that adventure.
+I was born in the south so biscuits are a childhood staple.
+Because of this it felt only right that the first use of my discard went toward that adventure.

-One thing to note about this recipe, the cold is your friend and with that in mind I placed the mixing bowl I planned to use for this recipe in the fridge the night before.
+One thing to note about this recipe, the cold is your friend.
+With that in mind I placed the mixing bowl I planned to use for this recipe in the fridge the night before.
 I also placed my butter in the freezer overnight so that it would be frozen by bake time the next day.

 Why Frozen/Cold Butter?

-Simple, cold butter is the key to flakey and that’s what we are going for here, buttery, flakey biscuits.
-Also cold butter is easier to work with but we will get into that a little later.
+Simple, cold butter is the key to flakey and that’s what we are going for here, buttery, flakey sourdough biscuits.
+Also, cold butter is easier to work with but we will get into that a little later.

 Combine 1 1/2 cups of flour, 2 tsp of baking powder, 3/4 tsp of salt, and 1/2 tsp of baking soda in the cold mixing bowl.

-Grab your cold butter and “cut” it into the flour mixture, I used a fork but a dough scraper, food processor, or cheese grater work as well.
-Once done place mixing bowl back into the fridge.
+Grab your cold butter and “cut” it into the flour mixture.
+I used a fork but a dough scraper, food processor, or cheese grater would work as well.
+Once done place the mixing bowl back into the fridge.
 Cold, cold, cold …

 Disclaimer: DON’T use your hands, we want cold butter and the heat from your body will easily turn this mixture into a soft mushy mess.